PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * Update the CI builds in GitHub - building now requires the Uno SDK.

 All of the above are easier said than done.
 This will take some time.

-## Other must-fix issues:

-* TroubleshootingLogger should store logs in memory (maybe in a circular buffer?) and make them available in the UI.

 ## New features that would be fun to add: